UniMath/agda-unimath/src/foundation/spans.lagda.md

 ### Homomorphisms of cospans

-One notion of homomorphism of spans `c` and `d` with common domains is a map between their codomains so that the triangles on either side commute:
+One notion of homomorphism of spans `c` and `d` with common domains is a map between their domains so that the triangles on either side commute:

 ```text
   A ===== A